pradeepelavarasan/Image-Classification--Tiny-ImageNet/README.md

 ## Steps involved:

 ### Importing Required Packages
-Importing the required packages and also initializing the required process.
+Importing the required packages and also initializing the required processes.
 This also has the initialization if TPU process to leverage to power of TPU in Google Colabs.
 Note: There have been few updates after April 2019 (when this model was written) to the TPU execution.
 So kindly update to latest versio nof TPU execution code.

 ### Loading data to Colab